section-engineering-education/engineering-education/content/articles/approximating-the-speed-of-an-object-and-its-distance/index.md

 Fire up your *Pycharm IDE* to create a new project.
 *As shown in the image below.*
 ![startup](/engineering-education/approximating-the-speed-of-an-object-and-its-distance/startup.png)
-As shown above, we will name our project `DistanceVelocity` on the open menu.
+We will name our project `DistanceVelocity` on the open menu as shown above.
 We then select our base interpreter to be python3.10 latest as to the composing of this tutorial.
 As well, you can use any version of the python base interpreter.
 After making suitable selections, we click on the create button to launch our project.

 ### Installations of external libraries.